-Although, the solution is displayed right there on the web page itself which suggests the user to clear the cookies and try the URL again, if and only if, the problem is not from the servers side.
+Although, the solution is displayed right there on the web page itself which suggests the user clears the cookies and tries the URL again, if and only if, the problem is not from the servers side.

 What is a Webpage Redirection?

 The URL is the unique address of a webpage on the Internet.
 Every webpage is a part of a website with a unique domain name.
 For example, you can compare the domain name as a country name and the webpages as the street address of that country.
 Now, if you give someone your home address, you will give the street address as well as the country name.
 Now, if you changed your location recently, what will you do?

 You would put a board at your old address that you have recently changed your address.
 So, if any letter comes to that old place, it can be re-sent to the new address.
 Similarly, if you change the URL of a webpage, you need to tell the visitors that this URL is left and you should visit the new URL.